cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-openpwnage.md

     - Depending on your iOS version, `Device Management` may be labeled `Profiles and Device Management`
 1. Tap `Trust "<Your Apple ID>"`

-The p0laris application can now be opened from home screen.
+The openpwnage application can now be opened from home screen.

 ## Running openpwnage